Keeping the creativity is not always easy.

 I was not sure what to blog about this month, and I couldn’t figure out why.
 After all, I am so happy because my students and I just finished administering our fourth (and final) beginning of the year standardized assessment, and five week progress reports have now gone home.
 Then it hit me.
 I’ve been so preoccupied lately with administering the assessments, and finishing my progress reports that my own teaching creativity has been stifled.
 I’m not complaining, I’m just stating a reality.

 This reminded me, that my second grade students may be feeling the same way.
 So this week, it’s time to have some fun!!
-This week, I’m going to focus on creativity with my students as we begin a new writing project, and study tall tales.
+This week, I’m going to focus on creativity with my 2nd grade lessons as we begin a new writing project, and study tall tales.
 Our writing project will not focus on any formula.
 My students will be encouraged to write about what they want to write about.
 We will still edit, and have our writers’ conferences.
 Our writing, however, will be authentic.
 It’s time for my students, to get their creative juices flowing.
 It’s also time for me to allow my creative juices to flow as a teacher.
 The truth is when I’m more creative with my teaching, my students are more relaxed and better able to learn.